Today we look at how several institutions from the education sector are working with students to provide support for life after graduation.

 University of Technology Sydney

-We start with the University Of Technology Sydney (UTS); a professional photographer, as well as smart attire, is provided for students at the beginning of their course.
+We start with the University of Technology Sydney (UTS); a professional photographer, as well as smart attire, is provided for students at the beginning of their course.

 They can use this opportunity to perfect their LinkedIn profile picture and demonstrate just how serious they are about their professional profile.
 Attila Brungs, vice-chancellor and president at UTS, told Times Higher Education that the aim of the photography session was to encourage students to think “‘you are a professional and you need to think of yourself as one’”.